Skip navigation

 How should this medicine be used?

 Ceftaroline injection comes as a powder to be added to fluid and given through a needle or catheter placed in your vein.
-It is usually injected intravenously (into a vein) over a period of 5 to 60 minutes every 12 hours for adults and every 8 or 12 hours for children and every 8 hours for infants and newborns.
+It is injected intravenously (into a vein) over a period of 5 to 60 minutes every 8 to 12 hours.
 The length of your treatment depends on the type of infection you have and how your body responds to the medication.

 You may receive ceftaroline injection in a hospital or you may give the medication at home.
 If you will be using ceftaroline injection at home, your healthcare provider will show you how to use the medication.
 Be sure that you understand these directions, and ask your healthcare provider if you have any questions.